Sascha Schapiro: Life in Europe, family and death

 By 1922, Schapiro had reached Berlin, where he remained save for spells in Paris and Belgium until 1924.
 There, he assumed the name Sacha Piotr and throughout the 1920s was an active participant in the anarchist movement, in 1928 becoming friends with prominent Spanish anarcho-syndicalists Francisco Ascaso and Buenaventura Durruti, Italian anarchist Francesco Ghezzi and German author Theodor Plievier, who dedicated his 1927 novel Stienka Rasin to Schapiro.
 In Paris, he was a regular at the artist's hangout Café Dome, and befriended journalist and artist Aron Brzezinski, who made a bronze bust of him, as well as the novelist Scholem Asch.
-During this period he was in infrequent contact with Makhno and his platformist Dielo Truda group, who were based in Paris.
+During this period he was in infrequent contact with Makhno and his platformist Delo truda group, who were based in Paris.

 Schapiro was one of the founding members, alongside Sébastien Faure, Ugo Fedeli and Henryk Walecki, of the Paris-based Œuvres Internationales Des Editions Anarchistes (International Works of Anarchist Editions).
 He contributed at least two articles to the publication, run at that time by the anarchist Severin Ferandel.